michael-lazar/flask-gopher/README.md

 Gopher is an alternative to the World Wide Web that peaked in popularity in the early 90's.
 There are still a handful of gopher sites maintained by enthusiasts; you can learn more about its history at http://gopher.floodgap.com/gopher/

 This extension works by adding a thin **Gopher => HTTP** compatability layer into Flask's WSGI server.
 It turns gopher requests into pseudo-HTTP GET requests so they can be handled by Flask (or any other python WSGI app) natively.
-This means that you get full access to Flask's routing, templating engine, debugger, and other tools.
+This means that you get full access to Flask's routing, templating engine, debugger, extensions, and other tools.

 ## Installation